moiseamani1/RISC-Processor/README.md

 # RISC-Processor

-In this project, I have built a structural VHDL implementation of a single-cycle reduced instruction set computer (RISC) procesor.
+In this project, I have built a structural VHDL implementation of a single-cycle reduced instruction set computer (RISC) processor.

 <img src="screenshots/Capture.JPG" width="auto"></img>